luizlf/h2o_dai_py_scoring_mlflow/README.md

 ## Building and Deploying with Databricks Bundles

 This repo is configured as a Databricks Bundle.
-The main job does two tasks: run a notebook (optional) and then execute the wheel entry point that logs the model.
+The main job executes a single wheel task that logs the model.

 1. Build the wheel and deploy the bundle:

 - `uv build --wheel`
 - `databricks bundle deploy`

-2. Run the logging job (wheel task only):
+2. Run the logging job:

 - `databricks bundle run h2o_dai_py_scoring_mlflow_job --only main_task`